 Joint problems in dogs can cause discomfort, pain and mobility issues.
 As a loving pet parent, you may be wondering what you can do to ease your pup’s discomfort.
-Here, the Walkin’ Pets team, along with the help of some pet experts, recommend five natural foods that can help with joint pain and mobility issues in your dog.
+Here, the Walkin’ Pets team, along with the help of some pet experts, recommends five natural foods that can help with joint pain and mobility issues in your dog.
 Before we dive into it, let’s first take a look at what joint pain actually is.

 Joint Problems in Dogs Don’t Have to Be a Pain

 Your dog’s joints, like yours, are made up of cartridge, bone, and synovial fluid.
 The cartridge in a healthy joint is the cushion that ensures the joint ruins smoothly.
-The synovial fluid is a lubricating fluid between the cartridge and the bone which eliminates friction.
+The synovial fluid is a lubricating fluid between the cartridge and the bone, which eliminates friction.

 Unfortunately, due to factors such as stress on the bones, age, injury, or disease, the joint cartridge can wear out.
 This is what causes inflammation and pain in your dog’s joints.

-Osteoarthritis is the name given to joint issues caused by the progressive inflammation and pain due to prolonged deterioration of joint cartilage.
+Osteoarthritis is the name given to joint issues caused by progressive inflammation and pain due to prolonged deterioration of joint cartilage.

 Many pet owners think that osteoarthritis only occurs in older dogs, but this couldn’t be further from the truth.
-Anything that alters the ability of the joint to function well, including obesity, too much exercise and genetics results in tissue damage, pain, and inflammation.
+Anything that alters the ability of the joint to function well, including obesity, too much exercise and genetics, results in tissue damage, pain, and inflammation.